Swimming Lessons: When Should Your Children Start?

 Danger in the Backyard

-- Enclose pool with a non-climbable fence (4-5 feet high).
+- Enclose pool with a non-climbable fence that is at least 4 feet high.

-- Attach self-closing, self-latching gates to fences, and make sure gates open outward.
-(Toddlers try to open things by pushing on them).
+- Attach self-closing, self-latching gates to fences, and make sure the gates open outward.
+Toddlers try to open things by pushing on them.

 - Seal off doggy doors leading to a pool area.